- Participating Townships

 - Aerosol cans or propane tanks or other flammables

 - Antifreeze (Either ethylene or propylene glycol based antifreeze, in secure, sturdy, leak-proof containers that you can leave behind)

-- Automotive Fluids (includes hydraulic fluid, fuel oil, automatic transmission fluid, lube oils, diesel fuel or oil contaminated with gas or water).
+- Automotive Fluids (includes hydraulic fluid, fuel oil, automatic transmission fluid, diesel fuel or oil contaminated with gas or water).
 We do NOT accept used motor oil or tires -- many local shops will accept these; a fee may apply.

 - Batteries (Rechargeable and non-rechargeable)